kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

        }
     }

-There is also a level order traversal template method that takes a functor as parameter.
-The functor's function call operator must take two arguments: a ``const Node23&`` and an ``int``, indicating the current level of the tree.
+There is also a level-order traversal template method that also takes a functor as parameter.
+In this case, the functor's function call operator must take two arguments: a ``const Node23&`` and an ``int``, indicating the current level of the tree.

 .. code-block:: cpp